Quick and Easy Ceviche Recipe

 How to Serve Ceviche

 Enjoy this perfect crisp and refreshing ceviche recipe during those hot summer days!
-Serve the ceviche with tortilla chips or just straight up.
+Serve the ceviche with tortilla chips or plantain chips.
 Serve as an appetizer or a salad.

 This is a perfect dish to serve at parties or get-togethers.
 It comes together so fast and is so fresh and delicious.
 Enjoy!